Fenu24/mercury/README.md

 ### Run the test simulation

 ## Refereces
-- *Mercury and OrbFit packages for numerical integration of planetary systems: implementations of the Yarkovsky and YORP effects*, M. Fenucci and B. Novaković, Serbian Astronomical Journal
+- *Mercury and OrbFit packages for numerical integration of planetary systems: implementations of the Yarkovsky and YORP effects*, M. Fenucci and B. Novaković